Sunday, 6 January 2013

 10) I have been able to read books and watch scenes in films that have triggered minor flashbacks, and have been able to control my panic/anxiety responses on my own.

 I’m really proud of the progress I’ve made this year.
 I feel like I’m starting to get to a point where I can turn my experiences into positives, by helping others and sharing.
-These are my goals for next year:1) Continue with roller derby.
-Try and become more confident in the social situations – not leaving as soon as possible at the end, talking to people more, attending social gatherings, etc. Maybe even make friends!
+These are my goals for next year:

 2) Carry out a long drive (I am planning to drive to Scotland in March), and feel confident that I can do it and that, even if I get lost, it doesn’t matter because I’m in control.